ecmwf/open-ecpds/Options.md

 If set, ignore any error occurring during the execution of the command specified in "ftp.preMkdirsCmd" or "ftp.postMkdirsCmd".

 ### ftp.keepAlive
 Allow keeping FTP control connections alive in a pool.
 If the connection is unused for longer than the duration specified by this option then the connection is closed and removed from the pool.
 A duration of zero is interpreted as no pooling.
+Activating this option automatically disables socket statistics collection.

 ### ftp.keepControlConnectionAlive
 If set, the FTP client will keep sending NOOPS commands through the control channel while waiting for a data transmission to complete.
 This proves beneficial during prolonged transfers, preventing control channel blockages caused by some firewalls.